1. The Valley Trail

 3. Downtown Loop

 Start at Reardon’s Crossing foot bridge on the west side of the village.
 Cross over the bridge and stay left, turning onto Mill Street, to Shafter Street.
 Turn left again onto South Main Street.
-Finally, turn left to walk along the river and behind Crafts Inn, back to your starting point at Reardon’s Crossing.
+Finally, turn left to walk along West Main Street back to your starting point at Reardon’s Crossing.
 Or weave your way in and out of the quaint shops and delicious restaurants in the village as you complete this short tour of the village.
 Distance: 0.5 miles

 5. Lisle Hill to White’s Road